 Choanal atresia causes breathing difficulties, as babies do not breathe properly through their mouth for the first few months.

 Choanal atresia is a rare condition and affects about one in every 10,000 births.
 It is slightly more common in girls than boys.
-It can be associated with other problems, and the doctors will examine your child carefully to check if this is the case.
+It can be associated with other problems, and the doctors will examine the child carefully to check if this is the case.

 How is it repaired?